Anzoteh96/eb-transformers/README.md

 ### Hockey
-Raw data are obtain [from] (https://www.hockey-reference.com/leagues/NHL_2019_skaters.html) (for the 2018-2019 season; the rest may be proceeded similarly).
+Raw data are obtain [here](https://www.hockey-reference.com/leagues/NHL_2019_skaters.html) (for the 2018-2019 season; the rest may be proceeded similarly).
 The files should be stored as `datasets/hockey/season_2019.csv`.
 After that, we run the program:
 ```
 python hockey_data.py --model [model] --data_dir datasets/hockey --prev_year [X] --next_year [X + 1]